walkable-server/walkable/README.md

 2.2.1.
 If you're using om.next or older fulcro, you must use the former syntax otherwise your client-side app will crash.

+## Special thanks to:

+ - Rich Hickey & Cognitect team for Clojure and Datomic

+ - David Nolen for bringing many fresh ideas to the community including om.next

+ - Tony Kay for his heroic work on fulcro which showed me how great things can be done

+ - Wilker Lucio for pathom and being helpful with my silly questions

 ## Developing

 Walkable comes with a [Duct](https://github.com/duct-framework/duct)